Cost of Living in South Korea for Indian Students in 2026: Monthly Expenses, Major Cities, and Tips to Lower Costs

 Ready to study abroad?
 Discover how to get an Education Loan for Abroad Studies and secure the funding you need for your dream education!

-In conclusion, understanding the cost of living in South Korea is crucial for Indian students planning to study there in 2025-2026.
-While the overall expenses can vary based on factors such as location, lifestyle, and accommodation choice, South Korea offers a range of affordable options, especially for students who plan and budget wisely.
+In conclusion, understanding the cost of living in South Korea is crucial for Indian students planning to study there in 2026.
+While the overall expenses can vary based on location, lifestyle, and accommodation choice, South Korea offers a range of affordable options, especially for students who plan and budget wisely.

 Dreaming of studying in South Korea but worried about the costs?
 Propelld is here to help!
 With fast digital approvals, flexible repayment plans, and loans up to INR 50 lakhs with no collateral, financing your education abroad is now easier than ever.